HoNfigurator/HoNfigurator-Central/README.md

   - Modify server configuration settings, add or remove servers from your server pool.
 - Users & Roles
   - Manage allowed users.
 Delegate access or control to different people.
 Discord ID is mandatory for users you want to add.

-This project is an early release, and the website is the bare minimum for functionality.
+- Troubleshooting
+  - View HoNfigurator logs, and component health reports.

+This project is an early release but already offers a much more convenient way of running multiple game servers.
 Many more features will be added.

 Please submit any feature requests, or issues, via the [Issues](https://github.com/frankthetank001/HoNfigurator-Central/issues) page for this repository.